top of page

 In addition, nail files can be thin or thick, thin nail files can be used in thin or narrow spaces, so they are good for filing under the nail sides, or close to the cuticle.
 This nail files provide more resistance and durability when filing off hard product.

-Finally, remember that nail files, as well as other manicure tools, should not be shared by multiple people and should not be used after they have worn out.
+Finally, remember that nail files as are other tools that can't be disinfected and sterilized, should not be shared by multiple people and should not be used after they have worn out.
 A good tip for not having to buy multiple nail files is to use a nail file stainless steal body with a slip on or sticker grit line.
 Staleks offers great solutions for these kind of one use filing strip on a tool that can be disinfected and sterilized.

 All content is original copyright of © tipofthenail